 Home

-WhistleWood Farm is open!
+WhistleWood Farm is closed until the spring!

 Located in Rhinebeck, N.Y., WhistleWood Farm Bed & Breakfast provides a relaxing, comfortable atmosphere with eclectic antique furnishings, fireplaces, comfy sofas and chairs, warm handmade quilts and delicious breakfasts.
 Every room in our main Lodge and Carriage House has a unique sensibility and character shaped by Maggie, WhistleWood’s owner and caretaker for more than 30 years.
 We have several seating areas and dining areas suitable for social distancing and your comfort.